 That makes sense, but what if your tampon feels like it’s about to escape and it hasn’t even been in that long?
-That can normal, too: Your body, and especially your vagina, may go through drastic, oh-so-beautiful changes in adulthood that can affect how your tampon fits and feels.
-(Yep, we’re referring to childbirth.)
+That may be normal, too: Your body, and especially your vagina, may go through drastic changes in adulthood.
+These changes might affect how your tampon fits and feels.

-One significant way childbirth may alter the vagina is known as pelvic organ prolapse, according to the American Urogynecologic Society.
-As your sweet houseguest develops in your uterus during pregnancy, it streeeetches the pelvic floor.
-Your pelvic floor muscles are like a hammock that holds up all your pelvic organs (the vagina, cervix, uterus, bladder, intestines, and so on).
+One way childbirth may alter the vagina is known as pelvic organ prolapse, according to the American Urogynecologic Society.
+As the fetus develops in your uterus during pregnancy, it tends to stretch the pelvic floor.
+Your pelvic floor muscles are like a hammock that holds up all your pelvic organs, including the:

 The pressure placed on all those internal organs during pregnancy and childbirth can cause a drop, or prolapse, of the organs.
-This not only can affect your tampon fit and positioning, but it can also lead to stress incontinence (i.e. a leaky bladder) or feeling like you can’t fully empty your bladder when you go.
-(Here’s more info on stress incontinence you should know.)
+First of all, this may affect your tampon fit and positioning, so it might feel like it's falling out.
+It can also lead to stress incontinence (a leaky bladder) or feeling like you can’t fully empty your bladder when you go.

 For mild vaginal changes after childbirth, you can strengthen up your pelvic floor again with some good, old-fashioned Kegel exercises.
 Learn more about the right way to do a Kegel and lifestyle tweaks for incontinence here.